Key climate information

 - ignorance

-- arrogance/overconfidence and other cognitive biases
+- cognitive biases including

 - self-interest

-- lack of accountability
+- lack of accountability.

 What choices do we have now